Sagnikkroy/restweb/SRS.md

 ### 1.2 Scope
 The system will:
-- Provide an online presence for Stova Jaipur
+- Provide an online presence for Stoa Jaipur
 - Allow users to explore services, events, and menu
 - Enable reservation booking
 - Allow admin to manage reservations and events